dpaservices/legal/terms-2017.md

 ###Design and Development

 We create look-and-feel designs and flexible layouts that adapt to the capabilities of many devices and screen sizes where applicable.
 We may use static visuals to indicate a look-and-feel direction (colour, texture and typography.)
-We call this a ‘design atmosphere’ this will be provieded to you in image format for your approval.
+We call this a ‘design atmosphere’ these will be provided to you in image format for your approval.

 You will have plenty of opportunities to review our work and provide feedback.
 We will share our work via Dropbox or our development area with you and have regular contact.
 If, at any stage, you’re not happy with the direction our work is taking, you’ll pay us in full for everything we’ve produced until that point and cancel the contract.